Skip to content

 4) Do Experiment with Slow Feeders & Mesh Sizes

-Experimentation is key to determining the best mesh size (for overweight individuals) that keeps your horse nibbling and enables your horse to extract hay without frustration.
+Experimentation is key to determining the best mesh size (for overweight individuals) that keeps your horse nibbling and able to extract hay without frustration.
+Too small of a mesh size creates frustration.
 Frustration is counterproductive.

 Don’t continue the use of any slow feeder that stresses - or injures - your horse.
 Stress and/or frustration increases gastric acid production and defeats the purpose.